MaterializeInc/materialize/doc/user/content/concepts/views.md

 storage, you can decouple the computational resources used for view maintenance from the resources used for query serving.

-If a materialized view is indexed, in-memory results are only accessible to queries within the cluster.
-Queries from other clusters cannot use the index.
+Indexes are local to a cluster.
+Queries in a different cluster cannot use the indexes in another cluster.

 ## Related pages